If You Don’t Have A Winter Car Survival Kit, Now’s The Time!

 18. Survival Playing Cards

-Keeping your mind occupied and having a little fun can help make any survival situation a lot more enjoyable.
+Keeping your mind occupied can help make any survival situation more tollerable.

-Your first priority will be making sure that you, and your loved ones, will live to see another day.
+Your first priority will be that you, and your loved ones, will live to see another day.

-Once you have the situation under control and you’re monitoring the airwaves with your pocket radio, there’s nothing wrong with breaking out a deck of survival playing cards and making the most of it.
+Once you have the situation under control and you’re monitoring the airwaves with your pocket radio, there’s nothing wrong with breaking out a deck of survival playing cards.

-We love these survival playing cards because, like most survival gear we love, it serves more than one purpose.
+These survival playing cards serves more than one purpose.

 They are, of course, a standard deck of playing cards but they are also an educational tool.